arsen1c/frappe/README.md

 ## File Structure
 - Backend code can be found in [backend](https://github.com/arsen1c/frappe/tree/master/backend).
-  - This folder has the code for the REST API, which processes, stores, retreives the data.
+  - This folder has the code for the REST API, which processes, stores, retrieves the data.
   - Written in TypeScript for type safety.
 - Frontend code can be found in [frontend](https://github.com/arsen1c/frappe/tree/master/frontend).